3 Tools You Need To Become Your Own Product Advocate

 Tool #2: Ingredient Lists

-Reading labels can be helpful but many products, even “natural” ones, use strategies to help themselves appear safer or greener.
-Reviewing ingredients is the best way to ensure that the products in your home are safe.
+Reading labels can be helpful but "Non-Toxic" on a label is not enough as many products, even “natural” ones, use strategies to help themselves appear safer or greener.
+Reviewing each ingredient in a product is the best way to ensure that the products in your home are safe.
 It is so simple.
 You can start right away!

 Cleaning and Personal Care Products